 - Childhood sunburns or long periods of sun exposure

 - History of radiation or ultraviolet light treatment

 - A personal or family history of skin cancer

 - Blue or green eyes

 - Frequent use of tanning beds

-- A long-standing patch that may be reddish, pink, flesh-colored, or reddish-brown
+- A long-term patch that may be reddish, pink, flesh-colored, or reddish-brown

-- A long-standing sore that will not heal with simple at-home treatment
+- A long-term sore that will not heal

-- Mohs micrographic surgery —surgery to remove skin in thin layers to be examined under a microscope
+- Mohs micrographic surgery—removes skin in thin layers for exam

 - Freezing the growth off with liquid nitrogen